wdi-sg/gitbook-2018/docs/05-express/express-intro/00express-http-server.md

 - text message one of your friends the link and have them open it
 - find an html file that you have, copy it into your server directory, and try that in your browser

-- try to install `serve` package and run that
+- try to install `serve` package and run it
 - if you get done with that, try to implement features of the full server as specified in the MDN link above:

 - Detect and write a nice 404 message to the user who tries to get something that doesn't exist.